 Case study

-As you can see in this case study, the net income is increased by 7% by opting to declare a dividend.
+As you can see in this case study, the net receipt by the individual is increased by 14% by opting to declare a dividend but this costs the company up to 17% more.
 Be sure to discuss this with us, as this is a complex area of tax law.

 -